George Floyd updates: Removal of Confederate statues spreads across country - LI News Radio

 This story is being updated throughout the day Tuesday.
 Please check back for updates.
 All times Eastern:

-Family and friends of George Floyd are gathering in his hometown of Houston for a private funeral service and celebration of life at 12 p.m.
-ET on Tuesday.
+Family and friends of George Floyd gathered Tuesday in his hometown of Houston for an emotional funeral service and celebration of life.

+Among those in attendance were Rev. Al Sharpton, Rep. Al Green, D-Texas, and Houston Texans player J.J.
+Watt.

+“His crime was that he was born black,” Green said of Floyd.
+“That was his only crime.”

 The service at The Fountain of Praise church will be followed by a burial at the Houston Memorial Gardens cemetery in the suburb of Pearland.